ghobot/nyulangone-immersive-classroom/src/methods.md

 ---

-The [Mozilla Hubs platform](https://hubs.mozilla.com/) was chosen for in-house produced XR educational activities because of its accessibility and ease of customization and deployment.
+The [Hubs Foundation Hubs platform](https://hubsfoundation.org//) was chosen for in-house produced XR educational activities because of its accessibility and ease of customization and deployment.
 However, 3D assets needed to first be developed in other programs and imported.

 https://youtu.be/5QnOsyyebEQ